-Students that wish to take one term off of their academic progress can apply for a schedule gap status.
-Schedule gaps can also be initiated by an academic dean, registrar, financial aid, or faculty advisor.
+Students that wish to take one term off from their academic progress can apply for a schedule gap status.
+Schedule gaps can also be initiated by the Program Director, the Registrar, the Financial Aid Office, or faculty advisor.
 If a student fails to register for classes for a second consecutive term, then they will be withdrawn from the College and will need to follow the protocol for students who receive a withdrawn status.
 A schedule gap status might have both financial and academic consequences that occur from a break from academic study.